-predictive-powers 0.5.0
+predictive-powers 0.6.0

 A Java library to (easily) create GenAI-powered autonomous agents

-predictive-powers 0.5.0
+predictive-powers 0.6.0

-These instructions are for version 0.5.0 of the library (latest release).
+These instructions are for version 0.6.0 of the library (latest release).

 If you use the library by directly cloning the repository, please see the pre-release website.

-predictive-powers is a library to easily create autonomous agents using generative AI (GenAI) services.
+predictive-powers is a Java library to easily create autonomous agents using generative AI (GenAI) services.
 An early version of this library has been featured in a chapter of the book “Ultimate ChatGPT Handbook for Enterprises” which I co-authored with Dr. Harald Gunia and Karolina Galinska.

 Advantages of using this library: